 Promote your social media channels at every opportunity.
 Put links to your social media accounts in your marketing emails, on your website, and at the end of every blog post.

 Also, you may put your social media handles on marketing materials such as flyers, banners, business cards, labels, and so on.
+You can also create brochures using a brochure maker and add links to your social media pages on the brochure.

 13. Always Stick to Your Brand Theme